 If you were hurt when you slipped and fell on someone else’s property in Lawrence, MA, you might qualify for financial damages.
-A personal injury lawyer from Kelly & Associates Injury Lawyers can provide a case evaluation to determine if you might be eligible for compensation.
+A personal injury lawyer from Michael Kelly Injury Lawyers can provide a case evaluation to determine if you might be eligible for compensation.

 Our State’s Law Regarding Property Owner’s Responsibilities to People Lawfully on the Premises